Atlas-OS/docs/includes/abbreviations.md

 *[AME Wizard]: A tool that is used to run modification packages (Playbooks) for Windows *[OEM]: Original Equipment Manufacturer
 *[OS]: Operating System
-*[Windows drive]: Commonly referred to as the C drive *[EULA]: End-user license agreement
+*[Windows drive]: The drive Windows is installed to, mostly known as the "C drive" *[EULA]: End-user license agreement
 *[ISO file]: A virtual copy of everything on a DVD, such as the Windows Setup